Strategies to Find Where Rodents are Entering Your Home

 3. Follow the Droppings:

 Rodent droppings are a clear indicator of their presence.
 By following the trail of droppings, you may be able to identify their path into your home.
-Pay attention to areas like basements, kitchens, and pantries where you will likely find droppings.
+Pay attention to areas like basements, kitchens, and pantries, where you are likely to find droppings.

 4. Use Traps as a Guide: